 You can actually - you can consider stopping breast cancer screening.

 they might go through age 80 or even 85 continuing with breast cancer screening.

 So, vaccine is important in the older age group.

-According to CDC adults who are immunocompetent and aged 65 years or older
+According to the CDC, adults who are immunocompetent and aged 65 years or older should receive the

 Influenza vaccine annually.

 especially as these older folks are exposed to their grandkids.

 They can either acquire or pass along pertussis.